-Helps qualifying low-income households cover part of their winter home heating costs from November 1st - April 30th.
+Offers assistance to qualifying low-income households with covering part of their winter home heating costs from November 1st - April 30th.
 Once benefits are approved, LEAP can provide a financial credit directly to the heat supplier, or it can place the credit on a QUEST card to pay for a heating source such as wood, coal, propane, or for heat billed on a shared meter.
 Jackson County's LEAP program is administered by Discover Goodwill of Southern & Western Colorado.

 For clients who received LEAP last year and have not moved, an application packet will be mailed to their address by November 1st.
 Otherwise, visit the website to download an application.
 Mail, fax, or email a completed application and identification paperwork to Discover Goodwill of Southern & Western Colorado, which administers the LEAP program.
 Call Discover Goodwill of Southern & Western Colorado's LEAP (HEAT-HELP) line for more information.